apache/hadoop/hadoop-deeplearning-project/YARN-TensorFlow/tensorflow-bridge/README.md

-This experimental module aims to provide a JNI bridge to launch Tensorflow servers.

 ## How to build native library
 To build the native library, we assume that user already have Tensorflow installed on their servers and eventuall we'll build an independent .so file.